sunesimonsen/7W17732/Readme.md

         ...
     });

-But as this is really common Backbone support adding event handlers to elements below the root element in an easy way.
+But as this is really common Backbone support adding event handlers to elements below the root element of a view in an easy way.

 Add the following code to the events field.